Table of Contents

 The costs of silence often exceed the risks brands fear.
 Yet fear persists because the costs remain invisible while imagined disasters feel vivid.
 Breaking this cycle requires understanding that fear-driven silence is itself a choice with consequences.

-Why Traditional Control Approaches Backfire
+Why do Traditional Control Approaches Backfire?

 When brands attempt to involve frontline teams, they often choose control mechanisms that create new problems.
 These traditional approaches fail because they do not address root causes.
 Understanding why they backfire helps organizations find better paths forward.